Coca-Cola Hides Its Brand Color in Stadiums Where It’s Not Welcome

 At the same time, it gives Coca-Cola's visual branding a place in spaces where it would typically stand out for the wrong reasons.

-Argentina and Brazil were selected as launch markets given how deep the football rivalry runs in both nations.
+Argentina was selected as the campaign's launch market, given how deep football rivalry runs in the country.

 The campaign's social extension also mirrors its OOH strategy.